Banata

 Username Authentication

-Allow users to sign in with a username and password instead of email.
+Sign in with a username and password instead of an email address.

-Username authentication allows users to sign up and sign in using a username and password combination instead of (or in addition to) an email address.
-This is common in gaming platforms, social apps, internal tools, and any application where usernames are the primary identity rather than email addresses.
+Username authentication lets your users sign up and sign in with a username and password instead of an email address.
+This is ideal for apps where a handle or gamertag is the primary identity -- gaming platforms, social networks, internal tools, and developer communities.

 When to Use Username Auth

-Internal toolsYesEmployees may use a handle instead of corporate email
+Internal toolsYesEmployees use a short handle instead of a full email

 E-commerceNoEmail is needed for order confirmations and receipts